ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Topics covered

-*What topics were covered in this session*
+*What topics were covered in this ses